2014 Irish Legends 9 Days/8 Nights

 Take a short drive this morning and the first stop is the JFK Homestead, birthplace of President John F. Kennedy’s great-grandfather.
 Today it is still farmed by his descendants and celebrates the story of five generations of the Kennedy dynasty.
 In New Ross explore the Dunbrody Emigrant Ship, a replica of the vessel used during the 1840’s Famine to transport starving people to the U.S. and Canada.
 Return to Waterford to explore the Viking Triangle and learn about the city’s long history.
 Visit the Choristers’ Hall Museum filled with medieval treasures and the elegant 18th century Bishop’s Palace.

 Visit the House of Waterford Crystal to learn about glass blowing and cutting and see one-of-a-kind masterpieces.
 Travel along the south coast to Cobh, the last port of call of the Titanic.
 A walking tour will reveal many of the places associated with emigrants as they left Ireland for better lives overseas.
 At Blarney Castle climb the ramparts to gain the “Gift of Eloquence.”
 You may visit the Blarney Woollen Mills, which offer excellent Irish-made products.
 Drive through Macroom to Killarney and check in to your hotel.
+After Dinner you may like to check out some fun pubs.

 Today discover the glorious Dingle Peninsula, made famous by two movies that showcased the scenery – “Ryan’s Daughter” and “Far & Away.”
 Drive along the south shore to admire views of heathery mountains, sandy stretches of beach and rocky headlands.
 Sit down to a pub lunch in the town of Dingle and visit the South Pole Pub for an Irish coffee and learn about Tom Crean, an Antarctic explorer who owned the pub.
 Return to Killarney where you are free to dine independently this evening.